If the Virtual Keyboard on your iPhone is Missing or not appearing, you can find below the steps to bring back the Missing Keyboard on your device.

 iPhone Keyboard Missing or Not Showing Up

-If the Keyboard on iPhone goes missing while using a specific App, the problem is usually due to this particular App becoming incompatible or corrupted.
+If the Keyboard on iPhone goes missing while using a specific App, the problem is usually due to this particular App being corrupted or becoming incompatible on your iPhone.

-In such a case, you should be able to fix the problem by deleting and reinstalling this particular App on your device.
+In such cases, you should be able to fix the problem by deleting and reinstalling this particular App on your device.

-If you find iPhone Keyboard Missing all the time and the issue appears to be system wide, you should be able to fix the problem using other methods as provided below.
+If you find that the iPhone Keyboard missing in multiple Apps or the Keyboard is not at all showing up, you should be able to fix the problem using troubleshooting methods as provided below.